 Transit agencies should first refer to their security risk assessment findings to determine the risks to their systems' assets and the surrounding environment.
-Transit agencies that do not have existing security risk assessments should develop them using current government guidelines.
+Transit agencies that do not have existing security risk assessments should develop them using current government guidelines and industry best practices.

-1.2.2 Transit facility risk assessment
+1.2.2 Facility risk assessments

 Transit agencies should use a risk-based assessment approach to identify safety and security threats to their transit systems.
 To determine specific risk to passenger facility and nonrevenue areas, agencies should refer to each asset's criticality ranking and the security and risk management issues for each specific location under review.
 The approach may also evaluate system vulnerabilities to those threats and identify consequences to people, equipment and property.
-The findings should be used to determine appropriate security requirements for the protection of critical infrastructure and the deterrence of crime at transit properties.
-The Federal Transit Administration (FTA) provides information on threat and vulnerability assessments for CPTED applications, as well as other useful security resources, at http://transit-safety.volpe.dot.gov/Security/
+The findings should be used to determine appropriate security mitigations for the protection of critical infrastructure and the deterrence of crime at transit properties.